 18.6 Synchronizable Events and sync

 There are other ways to synchronize threads.
 The sync function allows threads to coordinate via synchronizable events.
 Many values double as events, allowing a uniform way to synchronize threads using different types.
 Examples of events include channels, ports, threads, and alarms.
+This section builds up a number of examples that show how the combination of events, threads, and sync (along with recursive functions) allow you to implement arbitrarily sophisticated communication protocols to coordinate concurrent parts of a program.

 In the next example, a channel and an alarm are used as synchronizable events.
 The workers sync on both so that they can process channel items until the alarm is activated.
 The channel items are processed, and then results are sent back to the main thread.